mdn/content/files/en-us/web/css/layout_cookbook/column_layouts/index.md

 {{EmbedGHLiveSample("css-examples/css-cookbook/columns-multicol.html", '100%', 720)}}

-In this example, we used the {{cssxref("column-width")}} property to set a minumum width the columns need to be before the browser adds an additional column.
-The {{cssxref("columns")}} shorthand property can be used to set both the `column-width` and the the {{cssxref("column-count")}} property, which defines the maximum number of columns allowed.
+In this example, we used the {{cssxref("column-width")}} property to set a minimum width that the columns need to be before the browser adds an additional column.
+The {{cssxref("columns")}} shorthand property can be used to set the `column-width` and {{cssxref("column-count")}} properties, either of which can define the maximum number of columns allowed.

 > **Callout:**
 >